yandex/yatagan/docs/dagger-lite.md

    If you are unsure, if a component is accessed from a single thread, but ideally it should be, you can set up [ThreadAssertions][com.yandex.daggerlite/ThreadAssertions@:api].

-DL was written from scratch, and as major known inconsistencies are documented in [:api] doc, there is a possibility for differences that are overlooked.
+DL was written from scratch, and as major known inconsistencies are documented in the [:api] doc, there is a possibility for differences that are overlooked.
 If you happen to discover one, please report it.